amoxley-dev/PokeMap/README.md

 - Day 1: Research Leaflet/css to understand how to create an interactable map.
 - Day 2: Have a map that correctly sends back coordinates clicked on.
 Add hover on/off and click listening events.
 - Day 3: Create location DICTIONARY for PokeList sidedar poulation.
-- Day 4: Add populate sidebar functionality depending on what location was clicked.
+- Day 4: Add populate sidebar functionality depending on which location was clicked.
 - Day 5: Create modal window for clicked pokemon.
 - Day 6: Clean up modal window functionality and begin styling
 - Day 7: Impliment finishing styling and clean up code.